 COVID-19: Death toll rises to 7, total cases 360

-The death toll due to the novel coronavirus pandemic rose to seven in the country, while the total number of cases rose to 360 as fresh cases were reported from various parts of the country on Sunday.
-Gujarat, Bihar and Maharahstra reported a death each on Sunday, while four deaths were earlier reported from Karnataka, Delhi, Maharashtra and Punjab, the Union Health Ministry said.
+The death toll due to the novel coronavirus pandemic rose to seven, while the total number of cases soared to 360 as fresh cases were reported from various parts of the country on Sunday, the Union Health Ministry said.
+Gujarat, Bihar and Maharahstra reported a death each on Sunday, while four deaths were earlier reported from Karnataka, Delhi, Maharashtra and Punjab, the Health Ministry said.

+According to the Indian Council of Medical Research (ICMR), "a total of 396 individuals have been confirmed positive among suspected cases and contacts of known positive cases".
+As many as 18,127 samples from 17,237 individuals have been tested for COVID-19 so far, the ICMR said.

 Delhi has reported 29 positive cases, while Uttar Pradesh has recorded 27 cases.
 Both include a confirmed case of a foreigner each.
 Telangana has reported 22 cases, including 11 foreigners.
 Rajasthan has reported 24 cases, including two foreigners.